 A. The president shall direct and coordinate the affairs of the society, shall preside at all meetings of the Society and the Executive Board, and shall perform such duties as may be directed by the Executive Board.
 Nominees for president shall have previously served on the board.

-B. The vice president shall perform the duties of the president in case of the president's resignation or absence.
+B. The vice president shall perform the duties of the president in case of the president’s absence.
 The vice president shall serve as chair of the program committee.
 The vice president will recommend an assistant program committee chair who may attend Board meetings as a non-voting member with the vice president or as a voting member in the vice president’s absence.
 Nominees for vice president must have previously served on the board or on a Society committee.

 C. The secretary shall keep active records of the Society including the minutes of the Society’s business and Executive Board meetings and shall conduct the correspondence necessary to transacting the Society’s business including the sending of notices to members concerning meetings.
 The secretary shall serve as the archivist for the Society.
 The secretary may recommend a member to arrange the Society’s records of enduring value.

 F. The membership chairperson shall oversee the maintenance of membership lists and directory, send out dues notices, and contact those members who do not renew.
 Furthermore, the membership committee will actively solicit new members including staffing an information table at the Society’s meetings.
 The membership chair will also appoint and manage social coordinators for regions on a yearly basis.